Jahnavi-9741/Todo/README.md

 Python 3.6+

-pip package manager

-Installation and Running
-Clone or download the project files.

 Open a terminal or command prompt and navigate to the project folder.

 Install required Python packages:

 pip install flask flask-cors

 Run the Flask app:

 python app.py

 Open your browser and visit:

 http://127.0.0.1:5000